-ISSUES ARISING WITH USA NOTARISATION IN THE UK
+ISSUES WITH THE NOTARISATION OF USA DOCUMENTS IN THE UK

 The laws of most US states recognise the validity of documents notarised abroad by notaries of foreign nations but US entities often insist on requiring their clients to seek a US notary public despite it being clear that a local UK notary public would be the best way forward.